Longwood University awards the Bachelor’s degree to students who have fulfilled the following requirements:

 - Completion of 120 semester hours of credit for graduation in major programs unless otherwise noted for a major degree program.

-- A minimum average of C (grade point average of 2.0) on all work taken at Longwood and a minimum average of C (grade point average of 2.0) in those courses constituting the major subjects or field.
+- A minimum average of C (grade point average of 2.0) on all work taken at Longwood and a minimum average of C (grade point average of 2.0) in those courses which satisfy requirements of the major.
 These are minimum requirements; some programs may require higher levels of achievement.
-By definition, the major subject or field consists of all courses listed as “major requirements” in the major program curriculum plus all additional courses taken in the same discipline as the major, except those courses which may be specifically excluded by the major department.
-Students choosing to minor in a field of study must have a 2.0 GPA in courses in that field of study.
+Students choosing to minor in a field of study must have a minimum 2.0 GPA in courses which satisfy requirements of the minor.

 - A minimum of 25 percent of the degree credit must be earned at Longwood University.

 - At least 30 credit hours at the upper level must be earned at Longwood University.
 (Exceptions: A. Biology majors with a concentration in Clinical Lab Sciences who take 300-400 level courses at affiliated institutions will be allowed to count that course work toward fulfilling the 30 hours upper-level graduation requirement; B. students who participate in international exchange programs may request an exception to the 30 hour upper-level graduation requirement.
 Exceptions must be approved in writing by the student’s college dean prior to the study abroad.)

 - Approval of the individual by the general faculty as a candidate for graduation.

 Note: Students should file an application for graduation through the myLongwood portal prior to the anticipated completion of 90 credit hours.
 Transfer credit is included in the calculation of credit hours completed.
 A registration hold will be placed on a student’s record prior to open registration during the term a student is anticipated to complete more than 90 credit hours if an Application for Degree has not been submitted.